 Make Your Meals

-Experts recommend you make your meals if you want to commit to a gluten-free diet plan.
+Experts recommend you make your meals yourself if you want to commit to a gluten-free diet plan.
 Note that they are not restricting having dinner dates or lunches outside.

 They even recommend dining out once in a while, and most have provided the following tips about dining outside: